-Responsibilities include teaching courses within the undergraduate music theory sequence, particularly upper-division coursework; overseeing the music theory curriculum; and working with faculty to decenter the curriculum.
+Responsibilities include teaching courses within the undergraduate music theory sequence, particularly upper-division coursework; overseeing the music theory curriculum; and working with faculty to decenter the curriculum by designing and teaching courses focusing on music traditions beyond the European-American classical canon such as popular music, jazz, and/or musics of underrepresented cultures/ethnicities.
 Additional teaching duties may be assigned based on the needs of the department.
 Responsibilities also include developing and maintaining a clearly defined scholarly/creative agenda (e.g., music theory, composition, ethnomusicology, community-engaged practices) that will result in a strong record of peer-reviewed work; promoting an environment of collegiality; demonstrating effective communication skills; and providing service to the campus and professional community.

-Candidates must hold a doctorate in music theory or related field (ABD considered; terminal degree by the time of appointment required), possess a record of, or potential for, effective teaching at the collegiate level, and demonstrate a commitment to equity and inclusion and sharing the work of retaining diverse first-generation college students within the context of a public urban research university.
-Preference will be given to candidates whose research, teaching, and/or public engagement could help further departmental goals of increasing social equity in music studies.
+Candidates must hold a doctorate in music theory or related field (ABD considered; terminal degree by time of appointment required), possess a record of, or potential for, effective teaching at the collegiate level, and demonstrate a commitment to equity and inclusion and sharing the work of retaining diverse first-generation college students within the context of a public urban research university.
+Preference will be given to candidates who demonstrate a scholarly interest in music traditions beyond the European-American classical canon, as well as to candidates whose research, teaching, and/or public engagement could help further departmental goals of increasing social equity in music studies.

 Applications must be completed online at https://jobs.charlotte.edu (Position #005060), which will include uploading the following:

 1. A letter of interest describing the candidate’s background and education, including the candidate’s record of scholarship, teaching, service, and public engagement.

 2. A curriculum vitae.